golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 #### golem.name

-Name of the task in the GUI, not related to task-api
+Name of the task in the GUI, not related to task-api.
+Allowed to be empty

 #### golem.resources